tony/learning-dsa/notes/progression-ds.md

 8. **Collision Handling and Load Factors**
    - Concepts: Chaining vs. open addressing.
    - Example: Extend the hash map with collision resolution strategies.
-   - Narrative: Optimize your tagging system to handle large volumes of tags efficiently.
+   - Narrative: Optimize tagging system to handle large volumes of tags efficiently.

 9. **Building a Simple In-Memory Index with Sets**
    - Concepts: Using sets for membership tests.